bruh3396/favorites-search-gallery/README.md

 * Exclude results with blacklisted tags
 * Search by post ID
 * See tooltip showing which tags were matched by the last search
-* Click overlay of tags related to favorite to add them to the search box
+* Hover a thumbnail to overlay its tags by category, then click a tag to add it to the search (right click to negate, middle click to search only that tag)
 * Look at other user's favorites with the above features (blacklisted tags are automatically hidden)
 * Sort by score, width, height, rating, id, date uploaded, or date changed
 * Filter by rating: safe, questionable, explicit, or any combination of the three